 Business Sweden has supported Swedish businesses in Hong Kong with strategic advice and its local network since 1982.
 Together with our colleagues in China, the office in Hong Kong also covers Macao and southern China.
 Business Sweden in Hong Kong also works closely with Nordic Innovation House, a joint government initiative to give Nordic startups, scale-ups and corporations a head-start in the most relevant global innovation hubs.

 What are the main advantages for expansion in Hong Kong?

 Many see Hong Kong as an interesting entry market for further expansion in the region.
-Thanks to its high GDP per capita, many premium brands see Hong Kong as a good test market, from which they can gauge the interest of China's mainland nationals for their products, when they visit Hong Kong for shopping.
-The large financial sector and local real estate developers also offer opportunities for Swedish technology.
-In addition, Hong Kong has one of the lowest tax rates in the world and generous immigration laws.
+Thanks to its high GDP per capita, many premium brands see Hong Kong as a good test market for their products as they can gauge the interest of mainland China's tourists visiting Hong Kong for shopping.
+Swedish leading technology may find opportunities in the large financial and real estate sectors, or take advantage of the low entry barriers in the life science industry.
+In addition, Hong Kong has one of the lowest tax rates in the world, zero tariffs on import/export on majority of goods and generous immigration laws.
 Thanks to the fact that English is an official language and the easy access to skilled labour, Hong Kong is a promising market to do business.